Canto VII Literary Map of Exeter & Devon connection: Westward Ho!; Charles Kingsley, Rudyard Kipling

 a port for the common mariner to seek

-adventure, or murder,
+adventure, murder, or a name.

-or a name.
-He loved this slip
+He loved this slip of shingle,

-of shingle and sand, and tripped
+shell and sand and tripped

 and clattered up its pebbled ridge